msupply-foundation/msupply_docs/content/docs/administration/synchronisation.md

 ![admin: nav](/docs/administration/images/admin_nav.png)

-You will see the synchronisation section below the display settings:
+You will see the synchronisation section below the display settings, click on this to view the options.

 ![admin: page](/docs/administration/images/administration.png)